Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 17. The Brutalist Mono Hero

 Visual breakdown: one typeface throughout (a single monospace), one color, paper background.
-No grid — the text is a single column with maybe max-w-[80ch].
+No grid — a single column with maybe max-w-[80ch].
 The hero is dense — it does not give the reader breathing room, because the brand voice is "we do not waste your time on whitespace".
 Headings and body differ only in weight, not face or size.
 Small ASCII-art rules are acceptable; sparkle pills are forbidden.

 <section class="bg-[#F8F5EE] text-[#1A1A1A] font-mono min-h-screen p-8 max-w-3xl">